 If you're approaching from the west, drive from Armidale to Oxley Wild Rivers National Park, where the World Heritage-listed rainforest, dramatic gorges, waterfalls and extensive wilderness areas are perfect for walking, camping and fishing.
 Alternatively, from the coast you can follow the iconic Waterfall Way up to Dorrigo to join this touring route from the east.
 Make sure you stop to visit Apsley Macleay Gorges, with its soaring ridge-top views, and Wollomombi, the state’s highest waterfall.
 Enjoy the diversity of wildlife and landscapes from the many picturesque walking tracks and picnic spots.

-Enjoy stunning World Heritage scenery at Budds Mare campground.
+Enjoy stunning World Heritage scenery at Budds Mare campground and picnic area.
 With scenic views of Apsley River Gorge, it’s a great weekend getaway for walking, fishing and relaxing.